navid-m/seal/docs.md

 1. Use `¬` instead of `++` (saves 1 byte)
 2. Use `|` instead of `==` (saves 1 byte)
+3. Use ternary `?:` for conditional logic instead of loops
-3. Use `:` for printing without newlines
+4. Use `:` for printing without newlines
-4. Omit semicolons where newlines work
+5. Omit semicolons where newlines work
-5. Use `@(condition)` for truthiness checks
+6. Use `@(condition)` for truthiness checks
-6. Comparison operators return 1/0, use them directly
+7. Comparison operators return 1/0, use them directly
-7. Variables default to 0, no need to initialize
+8. Variables default to 0, no need to initialize

 ### Byte-Saving Examples